-Logitech sales rise as remote-working drives demand for PC peripherals
+Logitech sales rise as remote working drives demand for PC peripherals

 (Reuters) — Logitech International reported a 13.6% rise in fourth-quarter sales on Tuesday as more people used its products while working from home due to the coronavirus crisis.

-Logitech, which makes webcams, keyboards, mouses as well as video conferencing devices and software, said its fourth-quarter sales rose to $709.2 million, compared with $624.3 million a year ago.
+Logitech, which makes webcams, keyboards, and mice, as well as video conferencing devices and software, said its fourth-quarter sales rose to $709.2 million, compared with $624.3 million a year ago.

 Non-GAAP operating income rose 23.3% to $79 million in the quarter that ended in March.

-For the full year, the company reported a rise of 6.7% in sales, meeting its FY20 outlook for a mid to high single digit percentage rise, while its annual non-GAAP operating income, at $387 million, beat its FY20 target range of $365 million-$375 million.
+For the full year, the company reported a rise of 6.7% in sales, meeting its FY20 outlook for a mid to high single-digit percentage rise, while its annual non-GAAP operating income, at $387 million, beat its FY20 target range of $365 million to $375 million.

 Logitech had reduced its full-year profit outlook in March to take into account supply chain disruptions due to the coronavirus crisis.
 The company had reiterated its sales forecast.

-“Video conferencing, working remotely, creating and streaming content, and gaming are long-term secular trends driving our business, Chief Executive Officer Bracken Darrell said in a statement.
+“Video conferencing, working remotely, creating and streaming content, and gaming are long-term secular trends driving our business,” CEO Bracken Darrell said in a statement.
 “The pandemic hasn’t changed these trends; it has accelerated them.”

-The company also retained the outlook it gave in March for a mid-single digit percentage sales growth in constant currencies for the year to the end of March 2021 and expects a rise in operating profit to $380 million-$400 million.
+The company also retained the outlook it gave in March for a mid-single-digit percentage sales growth in constant currencies for the year to the end of March 2021, and it expects a rise in operating profit to $380 million to $400 million.

-(Reporting by John Revill and Aishwarya Nair in Bengaluru; editing by Uttaresh.V)
+(Reporting by John Revill and Aishwarya Nair in Bengaluru, editing by Uttaresh.V.)